alsora/ros2-code-examples/README.md

     $ ros2 run simple_client client_main
 ```

 One process provides a service and the other requests it.
+The executable `asynchronous_main` contains an alternative implementation for the ROS2 client.

 #### Time Synchronization message filters test
 ```